Armijo Line-search Can Make (Stochastic) Gradient Descent Provably Faster: for Non-convex Losses

 \section{$\GDLS$ for Non-convex Losses}

 In this section, we consider non-convex losses that satisfy two alternative gradient domination conditions which enable convergence to the global optimum.
 In~\cref{sec:graddom}, we analyze the convergence of $\GDLS$ for objectives corresponding to the softmax policy gradient in reinforcement learning.
-In~\cref{sec:pl}, we consider objectives satisfying the Polyak-\L ojasiewicz (PL) condition~\citep{karimi2016linear,polyak1987introduction}, and study the generalized linear model with a logistic link function as an example. \begin{assumption} $f$ satisfies a non-uniform gradient domination condition if there exists a constant $\zeta \geq 1$ and $\mu(\theta) > 0$ s.t. for all $\theta$,
+In~\cref{sec:pl}, we consider objectives satisfying the Polyak-\L ojasiewicz (PL) condition~\citep{karimi2016linear,polyak1987introduction}, and study the generalized linear model with a logistic link function as an example. \begin{assumption} $f$ satisfies a non-uniform gradient domination condition if there exists a constant $\zeta \geq 1$ and $\mu(\theta) > 0$ s.t. for all $\theta$, $\norm{\nabla f(\theta)}^{\zeta} \geq \mu(\theta) \, [f(\theta) - f^*]$. \end{assumption} Gradient domination or \L ojasiewicz conditions are satisfied for matrix factorization~\citep{ward2023convergence}, policy gradient in reinforcement learning~\citep{mei2020global} and generalized linear models~\citep{mei2021leveraging}.
+These conditions have been exploited to prove global convergence guarantees for first-order methods~\citep{karimi2016linear,mei2021leveraging}.